PoCInnovation/Mind2/README_ENGLISH.md

 Pour la version Francaise consultez : [README.md](README.md)

 ## Presentation
-Mind is a project created by members of the french student association PoC.
+Mind is a project created by members of the french student innovation center PoC.
 Its goal is to detect and analyze brainwaves using an EEG headset (Electroencephalograph).

 Subtitled video presentation https://youtu.be/vZjL93esWt0 :